kubeslice-ent/egs-installation/README.md

 - 🚀 For EGS Controller prerequisites, please refer to the [EGS Controller Prerequisites](docs/EGS-Controller-Prerequisites.md) 📋
 - ⚙️ For EGS Worker prerequisites, please refer to the [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md) 🔧
 - 🌐 **⚠️ IMPORTANT:** For networking in worker clusters, ensure at least some nodes are labeled as gateway nodes: `kubectl get no -l kubeslice.io/node-type=gateway` 🏷️
 - 🔗 **KubeSlice Networking Configuration:** KubeSlice networking is disabled by default in the EGS worker configuration (`kubesliceNetworking: enabled: false`).
-If enabled, ensure proper node labeling for gateway functionality. 🌐
+If enabled, ensure proper node labeling for gateway functionality.
+The installer script can automatically label nodes when `add_node_label: true` is set. 🌐
 - 🛠️ For configuration details, please refer to the [Configuration Documentation](docs/Configuration-README.md) 📋
 - 📊 For custom pricing setup, please refer to the [Custom Pricing Documentation](docs/Custom-Pricing-README.md) 💰
 - 🌐 For multi-cluster installation examples, please refer to the [Multi-Cluster Installation Example](multi-cluster-example.yaml) 🔗